shanetran248/Facial-Recognition-GUI--Open-Source-Project-/Tools.md

 # Dlib
 Dlib is essential for the face_recognition tool because it ensures a solid use of the tool.
 It is a library that has a lot of tools that make face landmarking and facial detection easier, as well as machine learning algorithms for specific projects.

+# Python os module
+This is an import that allows python code to interact with the operating system.
+Python modules most of the time are not built in the system, so it is crucial that it is imported into a python program in the terminal.
+If it is not imported, os functions will not work and the program will get errors based on the os functions.

 # face_recognition module
-This is a tool that loads in images, processes images, and detect certain features of the images.
+This is a tool that uses Dlib and Python to load in images, processes images, and detect certain features of the images.
 It specifically detects the encoding of images.
 The encoding of images is bascially each pixel of an image.
 So, this tool detects every possible aspect of a certain image.

-# Python os module
-This is an import that allows python code to interact with the operating system.
-Python modules most of the time are not built in the system, so it is crucial that it is imported into a python program in the terminal.
-If it is not imported, os functions will not work and the program will get errors based on the os functions.